poojanagrawal/mesalabs-day1/lab1/README.md

 </details>

-As we don't need that many history columns, it's reasonable to write them at every step.
+As we don not need that many history columns, it is reasonable to write them at every step.
 Do so by setting in your `&controls`

 ```bash